terra-hq/wysiwyg/readme/blocks/Lists.md

 - A variable referencing any of the above options ($color-a)
 - A color within a variable map (map-get($color-options, a))

+### second-level-number-color

+This property sets the color of the number in the second level of ordered lists.
+If we want it to be the same as that of the first level, we don't have to specify anything.

+The possible values include:

+- Transparent (transparent)
+- A color name (red)
+- Hexadecimal color (#ffffff)
+- RGB color (rgb(255, 255, 255))
+- RGBA color (rgba(255, 255, 255, .5))
+- A variable referencing any of the above options ($color-a)
+- A color within a variable map (map-get($color-options, a))

 ### second-level-artwork-width

 This property is used to set the width of the artwork in the second level of unordered lists.
 If we want it to be the same as that of the first level, we don't have to specify anything.